THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 3

 2000 to present

 GRAPHICS AND ENCLOSURE - Version 9 used the same style folded sheet metal box and graphics as the older USA version 3-6 Big Muffs.
 The silk screened graphics were identical to the version 3-6 graphics with the ITC Poneer Big Muff font, but the words TONE BYPASS were removed since there is now no tone bypass switch, and (annoyingly) no on/off switch.
+I have seen a few V9's varinats without the large black graphic on the lower half, so the satin steel enclosure shows there, like some V6 Big Muffs.
 A red LED light was added to the upper left of the box top, and a door cover was added to the back of the box to access the 9v battery - both firsts for a USA Big Muff.
 All previous Muffs required the entire top of the enclosure to be removed to access the battery.
-The AC adaptor jack remained from previous versions, though it is positioned slightly farther away from the AMPLIFIER jack than on versions 3-6.
+The AC adaptor jack remained from previous versions, although it is positioned slightly farther away from the AMPLIFIER jack than on versions 3-6.
 There were four rubber feet on the bottom as on the V3-6 Muffs.

-THE MOGWAI "ROCK ACTION" BIG MUFF - A custom silk screened version of the 2001 Big Muff used to promote the release of Scottish band Mogwai's third album, Rock Action.
+THE MOGWAI "ROCK ACTION" BIG MUFF - This was a custom silk screened version of the stock 2001 Big Muff used to promote the release of Scottish band Mogwai's third album, Rock Action.
 More information about this rare OEM version can be found here.

 CONTROLS / KNOBS - Early production V9 Big Muffs were made with the old style Daka-Ware pointer knobs with ridged sides until around 2001.
-These knobs were made by Davies Molding of Chicago and are almost identical to their old Daka-Ware V2/V3 Big Muff knobs used in the 1970s.
-E-H continued to use these knobs in their advertising up to the late 2000s even though they stopped shipping product with them around 2001 and changed to similar flat topped "hockey puck" shaped knobs as used on the V5 and V6 Big Muffs, and other E-H pedals.
-These new knobs were slightly smaller than the vintage Daka-Ware knobs.
+These knobs were made by Davies Molding of Chicago and are almost identical to their old Daka-Ware V2/V3 Big Muff knobs used in the 1970s, with the exception of an added white indicator line.
+E-H continued to use these knobs in their advertising up to the late 2000s even though they stopped shipping product with them around 2001 and changed to similar flat topped "hockey puck" shaped knobs as used on the V5 and V6, and other E-H pedals.
+These new puck knobs were slightly smaller than the vintage Daka-Ware knobs.

 PACKAGING - These shipped in a wood crate box but later changed to a corrugated cardboard box that matched the style of the old V3-6 Muff boxes, presumably to reduce the manufacturing cost.